umarfarooqq95/Speech_Recognition/README.md

 It also dicusses algorithms like Hidden Markovs Model and RNNs which are the building blocks of any ASR(Automatic Speech Recognition) system. https://youtu.be/gMQyGASOZO0

-7.Also, go through my notes to understand ASR and mfccs.
+7.Also, go through MFCC_notes  to understand ASR and mfccs.